Handspun Wool Tambo Jacket

 - Thread handspun and woven in a pedal loom by artisans in Salasaca, Ecuador

 - Dyed with natural plants

 - Interior vertical pocket for sunglasses and essentials

 - Label crediting the artisan who manufactured it

 - Ethically Handcrafted in Miranda, Northern Ecuadorian Andes

 - Unique Color: slight variation in shade will occur as a result of the use of natural materials

 - Dry clean only

-Can you guess which superfood was used to color this jacket?
-We were so excited to learn that natural dye from amaranth would give us this striking deep pink color, which we think will look awesome at springtime barbecues and on weekend road trips.
+Our Eucalyptus Tambo jacket will be a golden addition to your wardrobe and is naturally dyed by its namesake to add a splash of color to your everyday look.
 After falling in love with the centuries-old Nehru jacket design, we decided to create our own as a tribute and have given it an Andean twist.
 With its sleek, versatile silhouette, our Tambo Jacket was designed to meet your need for elegant style in the office, on a mountain top, or when meeting your partner’s parents for the first time.
 The natural wool offers warmth and total comfort while making it lightweight enough to be the ultimate travel buddy.